 Application Key – Use the Application Key from above.

 Note that Retrospect’s B2 API requires the master key and does not support application-specific keys.
+To retrieve the master key, click the "Show Account ID and Application Key" link and then the "Create Application Key" button.

 Adding cloud storage as a destination is simple.
 Retrospect has a new set type called "Cloud".
 Create a new backup set/media set and select "Cloud" as the type.